danylkod/danylkod/README.md

 I am originally from **Ukraine** and have been working in the web development industry for **7 years**.
 My passion for technology drives me to continuously study, with a clear goal in mind: to transition into the **robotics** field in the future.

-## **My Key Interests**:

-- 💻 **Fullstack Development**: Expertise in both frontend and backend technologies, working with a wide variety of web development frameworks and tools.
-- 🤖 **Robotics**: Motivated to break into the robotics sphere, contributing to innovative automation and machine intelligence.
-- 🌟 **Continuous Learning**: Constantly seeking to expand my knowledge and skills, particularly in emerging tech like AI and robotics.

 ## **Achievements**:

 - 🎯 **7 years** of professional experience in fullstack development.